YCWangLab/eProbe/README.md

 ```

 ## Step2
-Draw distributions of GC content and melting temperature (Tm) with a batch of SNPs and probe length.
-The means and standard deviation of GC and Tm are useful in determing the length of probes and in selection step.
+Draw distributions of GC content and melting temperature (Tm) with a batch of SNPs and given probe length.
+The means and standard deviations of GC and Tm are useful in determing the length of probes and in selection step.

 ```
 python Assess_Probes_By_GC_Tm.py -s Accessible_SNPs_df.txt -g ref_genome.fasta -k 71,121,10 -m Tm_NN > GC_Tm_report.txt